hed-standard/hed-documentation/index.md

 There are various tools supporting HED tagging.
-If you are EEG researchers and familiar with the Matlab toolbox EEGLAB, you can install HEDTools plugin for EEGLAB.
+If you are EEG researchers and familiar with the Matlab toolbox EEGLAB, you can install HEDTools plug-in for EEGLAB.
 Alternatively, you can also prepare a spreadsheet containing event codes and their associated HED tags and use HED validator to confirm your tagging.

-## Using HEDTools plugin for EEGLAB
+## Using HEDTools plug-in for EEGLAB
-There are two ways to install HEDTools EEGLAB plugin:
+There are two ways to install the HEDTools EEGLAB plug-in:
 1. In EEGLAB, go to File > Manage EEGLAB extensions.
 Look for HEDTools and install it.
-2. Alternatively, you can download the [plugin zip file](https://github.com/hed-standard/hed-matlab/tree/master/EEGLABPlugin) and extract it into EEGLAB plugins folder.
+2. Alternatively, you can download the [plug-in zip file](https://github.com/hed-standard/hed-matlab/tree/master/EEGLABPlugin) and extract it into EEGLAB *plugins* folder.
 Restart EEGLAB.

-Next, check out [tutorials and documentations](eeglab)  on HEDTools to start tagging your EEG data.
+Next, check out the [User Manual](pdf/HEDToolsUserManual.pdf) to start tagging your EEG data.

 ## Using spreadsheet and HED validators
 Follow instruction on the [HED validator page](http://visual.cs.utsa.edu/hed/help) to prepare your event-HED tag spreadsheet and validate it with the HED validator.

 ## Tagging Strategy Guide
-Once you are familiar with the tools to create HED tags, check out our [strategy guide](pdf/HEDTaggingStrategyGuide.pdf) for a quick guide on how to start tagging your data.
+Once you are familiar with these ways to add HED tags to your data, check out our HED [Tagging Strategy Guide](pdf/HEDTaggingStrategyGuide.pdf) to get a quick start on tagging your data.

 ***